K. Provision, contingent liabilities and contingent assets

 The details of loans, guarantees and investments under Section 186 of the Companies Act, 2013 read with the Companies (Meetings of Board and its Powers) Rules, 2014 are as follows:

-(i) Details of investments made are given in Note 6(a);
+(i) Details of investments made are given in Note 6(a)

-(ii) Details of the loans given by the Company is given in Note 6(c).
+(ii) Details of the loans given by the Company is given in Note 6(c)

 A. Basis for segmentation

-An operating segment is a component of the Company that engages in business activities from which it may earn revenues and incur expenses, including revenues and expenses that relate to transactions with any of the Company's other components, and for which discrete financial information is available.
-All operating segment's results are reviewed regularly by the Company's Chairman and Managing Director to make decisions about resources to be allocated to the segments and assess their performance.
+revenues and expenses that relate to transactions with any of the Company’s other components, and for which discrete financial information is available.
+All operating segment's results are reviewed regularly by the Company’s Chairman and Managing Director to make decisions about resources to be allocated to the segments and assess their performance.

-an analysis of various performance indicators at operational unit level and since there is single operating segment, no segment disclosures of the Company is presented.
-The Company's operations fall within a single business segment "Diagnostic services”.
+The Chief Operating Decision Maker ("CODM") who are the Company's Chairman and Managing Director who evaluate the Company’s performance and allocates resources based on an analysis of various performance indicators at operational unit level and since there is single operating segment, no segment disclosures of the Company is presented.
+The Company’s operations fall within a single business segment "Diagnostic services”.

 B. Geographical information